odemolliens/react-native-logging-tools/REFERENCE_API.md

 - `config: IConfig`: IConfig is an object which takes: (optional)
   - `Reactotron`: Reactotron library from reactotron-react-native (optional) (mandatory if you want plug Reactotron to your store)
-  - `reactotronRedux`: reactotronRedux library from reactotron-redux (optional) (mandatory if you want plug reactotronRedux to your store)
   - `AsyncStorage`: from @react-native-community/async-storage ie (optional)
   - `reportJSErrors: boolean`: to set to true if you want send js crash reports (optional)
   - `isSensitiveBuild: boolean`: to set to true if you want defined some logEvent as sensitive and not send log for this one (optional)